-The most famous Madagascar animal must be the lemur.
+The most famous animal on the island must be the lemur.
 There are about 50 different species, grouped into 5 different families.
 The most shy of all is probably the nocturnal aye-aye which falls in a "family" of its own.

 Then there are also chameleons (half the species in the world occur here), hundreds of frog species, strange boabab trees, huge bats, the list goes on...

 Don't forget the tropical beaches.
 Laze around and snorkel to your heart's content.
-If you ever find yourself on the east coast of Madagascar Africa during the months of July - September, look out for humpback whales.
+If you ever find yourself on the east coast during the months of July - September, look out for humpback whales.
 These giant water mammals visit annually to mate and calve.

 Foodies can feast on fresh seafood, try the local beef (zebu), stock up on fresh vanilla pods (Madagascar is, together with Indonesia, the biggest producer in the world) or visit Madagascar Africa's wine region.